 It is important that you speak with an attorney prior to making a will.
 An attorney can assist you in analyzing your particular needs and that of your family.
 An attorney can discuss with you the important decisions related to your will as well as the applicable law.
 An attorney will then draft a will that clearly states your wishes.

 If a person dies without a will, that person is said to have died intestate.
 Any property not disposed of by a will is referred to as the intestate estate and is distributed according to the Florida Intestate Succession laws.

 A will allows a person to make certain decisions and to make those decisions known.
 This will ensure that property is distributed according to a person’s wishes and not according to the Intestate Succession laws of Florida.

-Contact us today for your free consultation.
-Our offices are located in Tampa and are convenient to New Tampa, Wesley Chapel, and greater Tampa Bay.
+Contact us today to schedule your free consultation with one of our New Tampa Estate Planning Attorneys!
+Our offices are located in Tampa Palms and are convenient to Wesley Chapel, Lutz, and all of Hillsborough and Pasco counties.